swimlane/swimlane-python/docs/examples/resources.rst

     app = revision.version # returns an App or Record object representing the revision depending on revision type.

+    # additional functions
+    text = str(revision) # returns name of the revision and the revision number as a string json = revision.for_json # returns a dict containing modifiedDate, revisionNumber, and user keys/attribute values

 Record Revisions
 ^^^^^^^^^^^^^^^^